 Selling your business is a major financial decision; you want to make sure that this task is in the hands of someone with expertise and credibility.

-Valuing a business in the technology industry is a lot different than with a law firm.
+Company valuation in the technology industry is a lot different than with a law firm.
 Assessing the size and complexity of your business is one thing, but it’s another to consider the niche it has in the marketplace.
 The more specialized that your services are, the more important industry experience becomes.

 We recommend doing your research before selecting which business valuator to work with.
 To get an idea of this individual’s general conduct, start by searching their name on Google.
 When their business appears, check the online reviews left by previous clients.